OWASP/www-chapter-guwahati/index.md

 ## Next Meetup Information

+OWASP Guwahati is coming up with OWASP Top 10 theory to practical session at 8 PM IST on 11th July 2021.
+All the interested individuals can register and join us through this link <br>

+REGISTER FOR THE EVENT:
+<a href="https://forms.gle/BdxX3jC4gFKgKKz68">REGISTER NOW</a>

 OWASP Guwahati is coming up with one of the most exciting session on “Science to Cyber Security” by Abida Shariff who is a Team Leader at Peril, & a Penetration Tester.
 Join us at 8 PM IST on 4th July 2021.
 All the interested individuals can register and join us through this link <br>

 REGISTER FOR THE EVENT: